skapral/pragmaticobjects/oo-equivalence/INTERNALS.md

 ## EObject::hashCode

 Returns hash code for `EObject`, which is consistent with equivalence results.
-If `this` is equivalent to the `hashCode` argument, the `hashCode` is guaranteed to be the same.
+If two `EObject`'s are equivalent, their `hashCode`'s are guaranteed to return the same result.
 Implementation of `EObject::hashCode` obtains (by calling `EObject::attributes`), calculates and combines the hash codes for the attributes of the object
 (in the same manner like it is proposed by Josh Bloch's Effective Java) but with certain corrections:

-- if the attribute is of type `EObject` (or of some natural-equivalence-compliant type), it's hash code is obtained by means of calling `hashCode` on it.
+- if the attribute is instance of `EObject` (or of some natural-equivalence-compliant type), it's hash code is obtained by means of calling `hashCode` on it.
-- if the attribute is of type `java.util.Object`, its hash code is obtained by calling `System::identityHashCode` on it.
+- if the attribute is not equivalence-compliant, its hash code is obtained by calling `System::identityHashCode` on it.

 ## EObject::toString

 `EObject`'s `toString` method is reserved for tracing and debugging purposes.
 It prints out the object's internal structure.
-Placed into exceptions' messages and logs, `toString` output provides information to developers about the internal structure for the object of interest.
+Placed into exceptions' messages and logs,
+`toString` output provides information to developers about the internal structure for the object of interest.
 For two equivalent objects, output of `toString` is guaranteed to be the same.